JosePaumard/streams-utils/Readme.md

 The returned stream in this case will generate elements up to `Object.class` and will stop.

+## Limiting with at most elements

+The limiting at most spliterator takes a limit as a parameter.
+The problem with the `stream.limit(n)` method is that it never returns in case the stream does not provide at least `n` elements.

+This spliterator has been created to handle this case.
+It closes the stream on two conditions: the stream closes or `n` elements have been consumed.

+It handles the case of empty streams or 0 limit as expected.

 ## Gating

 The gating spliterator does the opposite of the interrupting spliterator.
 Here we provide a validator.
 The returned stream will transmit the elements of the input stream one the provided validator has seen a valid element.